vbadkar/the_wire/web/modules/contrib/blazy/docs/TROUBLESHOOTING.md

 Or when Entity/Media Embed is disabled.

 ## 6. INTERSECTION OBSERVER API
+This API will not be used if `No JavaScript lazy` option enabled unless the exceptions, things that Native doesn't support (Blur, BG, Video, etc.) are met.
 * **IntersectionObserver API** is not loading all images, try disabling **Disconnect** option at Blazy UI.
 * **IntersectionObserver API** is not working with Slick `slidesToShow > 1`, try disabling Slick `centerMode`.
 If still failing, choose one of the 4 lazy load options, except Blazy.

+**FYI:**
+IO is also used for infinite pager and lazyloaded blocks like seen at IO.module.

 ## 7. BLUR IMAGE EFFECT
 `/admin/config/media/blazy`